A Celiac’s Gluten Free Guide to South Korea

 Gancheong Little Prince Bakery.
 Photo by Montana Lopez

-Gluten Free Restaurants Elsewhere in South Korea
+Gluten free restaurants and bakeries elsewhere in South Korea

 • Matheson: In case you’re on the airport side of things in Incheon and need some coffee and GF desserts.